fultonb/visceral_fat/README.md

 Using this program will allow you to enter all data in english measurements (ie. lbs., inches, feet) instead of converting them to metric values as the video has you do.

-## Installation
+## Getting the Code
-Press the green "Code" button, then go to the bottom of the drop-down menu and download the zip file.
+From https://github.com/fultonb/visceral_fat, press the green "Code" button at the top of the page, then go to the bottom of the drop-down menu and download the zip file.
+Follow the instructions in the [Installation](#installation) section.
-1. Unzip it in a local directory.
-2. $ cd visceral_fat-main/src/visceral_fat/
-3. $ chmod 744 visceral_fat_calculator.py
-4. $ ./visceral_fat_calculator.py -h

 ## Dependencies